Antimicrobial resistance

 What is antimicrobial resistance?

-Antibiotics are substances that fight infection-causing bacteria.
-They began to be used on a large scale after World War II.
-They led to major medical breakthroughs, enabling the treatment of previously incurable diseases and increasing human life expectancy.
-However, their frequent and sometimes unjustified use (for non-bacterial infections, treatment periods that are too short or too long, unsuitable doses), in both human and veterinary medicine, has contributed to the multiplication of bacteria that are resistant to these treatments, via the selection of strains capable of surviving antibiotics.
-These resistant bacteria can be transmitted from animals to humans, and vice versa.
+Antimicrobials include antibiotics, antivirals, antifungals and antiparasitics.
+They are used to combat micro-organisms that cause infections in humans, animals or plants.
+They have led to major medical breakthroughs, enabling the treatment of previously incurable diseases and increasing human life expectancy.
+However, their frequent and sometimes unjustified use (treatment unsuited to the micro-organism responsible for the infection, treatment periods that are too short or too long, unsuitable doses) has contributed to the multiplication of micro-organisms that are resistant to these treatments, via the selection of strains capable of surviving antimicrobials.

 Why are antibiotics used in animal husbandry?